 Ethical leaders who conduct themselves with integrity and a commitment to justice in their academic, organizational, business, and applied settings.

-Upcoming M.S. in Research Psychology and Data Analysis Informational Meetings
+Upcoming M.S. in Research Psychology Informational Meetings

 Join us for an information meeting to learn more about Azusa Pacific University’s Master of Science in Research Psychology and Data Analysis program.
 You will have the opportunity to meet faculty from the Department of Psychology who will tell you more about this exciting program, and an admissions representative who will be able to guide you through the application process and answer your questions about financial aid.